hellerve/blog/wip/Woodford_Reserve.md

-As a few of my readeers might know, I recently finished my batch at the [Recurse Center](http://recurse.com/).
+As a few of my readers might know, I recently finished my batch at the [Recurse Center](http://recurse.com/).
 I’m currently on my flight back from the States.
 Because of a delayed flight, I found myself in a duty-free shop earlier, and I decided to buy my frustration away.
 Naturally, my eyes were